-While I 100% believe this whole shutdown crisis is nothing but political theater, we still face some very real problems that no one is talking about.
-Our country sits at almost 17 trillion dollars in debt, and instead of trying to address the problem, we have a government who insists that raising the debt limit is our only way out.
+Our country is currently over 17 trillion dollars in debt; instead of trying to address the problem, we have a government who insists on racking up even more debt, while claiming that raising the debt limit is our only way out.

-Whether or not the debt ceiling is raised really isn’t the point.
-In my opinion, this country is on an unsustainable course and it’s only a matter of time before the whole system comes to a grinding halt.
+Whether or not we keep raising the debt ceiling really isn’t even the point anymore.
+In my opinion, this country is on an unsustainable course, and it’s only a matter of time before the whole system comes to a grinding halt.

 Are we facing another Great Depression?

 When I look at our current situation, I actually think comparisons to the Great Depression are a little optimistic.
 Yes, things were bad during the Great Depression; but today, we have far more problems facing this country, problems that could make the Great Depression look like a walk in the park.

 Why is today’s crisis worse than the Great Depression?